What Are Cobots?

 The Future of Cobots

-He and his colleagues are studying how algorithms used in a single robot or cobot can be scaled across a whole team of cobots, working with small aerial robots like drones, and ground-based robots that can work in hazardous, and sometimes confined, settings like search and rescue and environmental monitoring where movement may be constrained.
+Giuseppe Loianno, an assistant professor of robotics at New York University’s Tandon School of Engineering and director of the Agile Robotics and Perception Lab, and his colleagues are studying how algorithms used in a single robot or cobot can be scaled across a whole team of cobots.
+Their work focuses on small aerial robots, like drones, and ground-based robots that can work in hazardous settings such as search and rescue and environmental monitoring, where movement is often constrained.

 For Loianno, the challenge lies in helping cobots share information efficiently so they can complete their task.
 “Sometimes you have a lack of communication, or you cannot communicate, so how do you make these algorithms fully distributed with minimum communication?” he said.
 “I think that’s one of the major challenges, and the challenges exponentially increase as soon as the robots are free to navigate with respect to each other.”

+Dawson sees the future of cobots in the workplace shifting even more to a single task, forgoing a general-purpose approach that is ultimately inefficient and less likely to meet business needs.
 And there’s been a realization that the “true value” of automation rests in identifying one simple task that can alleviate “pain points” in our work environments, according to Dawson.

 “Technology is getting better,” he said.
 “But I think the robotics community is also getting better at understanding how to build and deploy these things for the markets in which they’re doing business.”